 - Megatron keeps proving himself to be terrifying.
-First by stealing a right arm of a deceased Prime, having Knockout Graft it onto him without anesthesia, then using Dark Energon to forge the Dark Star Saber, using it to easily defeat Arcee and Smokescreen.
+First by stealing the right arm of a deceased Prime, having Knockout graft it onto him without anesthesia, then using Dark Energon to forge the Dark Star Saber, using it to easily defeat Arcee and Smokescreen.
 And when he fights Optimus, he breaks the Star Saber.
 When Optimus and Smokescreen escape, he laughs manically, stating that with the Dark Star Saber, he'll tear the world apart.

 - Worse still is that Megatron became what Ratchet said he wasn't back in "Operation Bumblebee": a ghoul that steals the body parts of other Cybertronians.

 - Soundwave dragging a barely conscious Smokescreen through the groundbridge to the Nemesis and closing the portal right as the Autobots reach it.